Vireth/Android_BJTU/README.md

 Example: Bluetooth, the user need to turn on the bluetooth, search device and list !

-The application will check inside if the device can run the bluetooth and say to the user.
+The application will check inside if the device can run the bluetooth and say to the user if he can't run it.

 ## Structure